xapian/xapian/xapian-core/docs/admin_notes.rst

 ---------------------------

 Xapian includes a command-line tool to check that a flint database is self-consistent.
-This tool, "flint-check", runs through the entire database, checking that all the internal nodes are correctly connected.
+This tool, "xapian-check", runs through the entire database, checking that all the internal nodes are correctly connected.
 It can also be used on a single table in a flint database, by specifying the prefix of the
 table: for example, for a database "foo", the command: